 Smooth Hydrangea (Hydrangea arborescens) is a small mound-shaped shrub, often growing to just 5 feet.
 Its flowers are uniquely shaped, resembling a soft, flat puff.
 Swallowtail and brush-footed butterflies are especially attracted to this shrub.
 In autumn, the leaves turn into an enchanting reddish-purple hue.

 Information on how to plant specific trees and shrubs can be found readily on the internet or books common to libraries.
 But there are a few tips that can be applied to all.
 When planting, the hole should be twice as wide and deep as the container the plant is in.
 Use a power augers to dig the hole.
 After taking the shrub out of its container and placing it in the hole, fill the space using the same soil that was removed.
 Using alternative soils may cause drainage issues.
-Finally, the soil should be firmly packed around the plant’s roots.
+The soil should be firmly packed around the plant’s roots.

 Not everyone has the space for a tree or shrub, but there are other ways to get hands-on with creating habitat for wildlife and beautifying an area.
 One such endeavor is a community tree planting event!
 Red-tail Land Conservancy, in partnership with Plant Roots Foundation, is holding a family-friendly Spring Tree Planting on Saturday, April 17, 2021 at a nature preserve in Muncie.
 Volunteers will be part of the process in restoring a dormant field back into a vibrant wetland forest by helping to plant over 600 trees.
 The event is open to the public, but requires registration.
 Click HERE for more details and registration.